The iPhone may be the best learning tool ever created.

 1. Journeys of Invention – Browse the fascinating history of science and technology from past to present. iPad only. $9.99

-3. Essential Anatomy 5 – Uses cutting edge 3D technology to help you explore the human body.
+3. Essential Anatomy – Uses cutting edge 3D technology to help you explore the human body.
 The best anatomy app I have found.
-It is used extensively by doctors and medical students. $24.99
+It is used extensively by doctors and medical students.
+You can try Pocket Anatomy for free. $24.99

 4. Just Science – Explore the warming of the Earth from 1800 to 2009 in an easy-to-understand video map of climate change.